 All development will be considered with regard to the need to protect the landscape character of the countryside as the whole of the Parish is within the AONB.
-Proposals which preserve the open character of the Gap Between Settlements and as a minimum, is not detrimental to the Green Infrastructure Network (as identified by RDC) will be supported.
+Proposals which preserve the open character of the important gaps between settlements and which are not detrimental to the Green Infrastructure Network (as identified by RDC) will be supported.